-I started the discovery phase with an analysis of the existing quote results page, including viewing Inspectlet data for insights into user behavior.
-What was shown via the Inspectlet scroll heatmap was that less than 50% of users were scrolling beyond the gray quote box, which led me to hypoethesize that these users may not be aware that content - including the additonal coverage product offerings - existed beneath it.
-This hypothesis was confirmed at a future user testing session.
+The discovery phase began with a review of the existing quote results page and analysis of Inspectlet data for insights into user behavior.
+What was shown via the Inspectlet scroll heatmap was that less than 50% of users were scrolling beyond the gray quote box, which led me to hypoethesize that these users may not be aware that content - including the additonal coverage product offerings - existed beneath.
+This hypothesis was confirmed at a future in-person user testing session.

 More so, the Inspeclet click heatmap revealed that the Learn More CTA's associated with the policy sales messages had a high click rate, which meant that replacing these messages with additional coverage product messaging - as initially recommended by the Sales team to achieve their goal - could negatively impact the overall priority page goal of quote to application conversions.

-Based on the discovery findings, my initial change recommendations - as shown below - were to:
+Based on the discovery findings, I provided some initial change recommendations as shown below:

 After a pause in the project timeline and before the new quote results page design made it to user testing, we were given instruction by the business unit to shift the goal of our design and development efforts toward the priority conversion goal of increasing the percentage of users who proceed to the application from the quote results page.
 This gave us the green light to do more discovery work before proceeding with any more design efforts.